mc0110/inetbox2mqtt/README.md

 This project here was developed and tested for an ESP32 (first generation) with 4 MB memory.
 The software also works on other ESP32 models and probably, with small adjustments (UART address, pins), also on other hardware.
 First tests on a Raspberry Pi 2 and Pico W were successful, too.
 However, the source code for these has not yet been published.

 ## Disclaimer
-My solution for the ESP32 has so far only been tested with my own TRUMA/CPplus version.
+I have tested my solution for the ESP32 in about 10 different environments so far, including my own TRUMA/CPplus version.
+Most of the tests ran straight out of the box.

 The LIN module for the ESP32 works logically a bit different than Daniel's software, because I had performance problems with a 1:1 port for the ESP32.
 On the other hand, the module in the current version for the ESP32 has proven to be very stable and CPplus-compatible. **Nevertheless, it should be mentioned here that I do not assume any liability or guarantee for its use.**

 ## Electrics
 For the wiring of the LIN bus via the TJA1020 to the UART, please refer to the project [INETBOX](https://github.com/danielfett/inetbox.py) mentioned above.
 On the ESP32, I use the UART2 (**Tx - GPIO17, Rx - GPIO16**):